-Microsoft Project Plan 3 & 5
+Microsoft Planner & Project Plan 3

-Before Purchasing Microsoft Project Subscriptions
+Before Purchasing a Microsoft Planner and Project Plan 3 Subscription

 Students can download the Project desktop application through Azure for Education.